aditya0x77/Multiple-Plus-Simple-Linear-Regression-From-Scratch-With-Visualization/README.md

 ---

 ## 1. 💾 Dataset
-The dataset is entirely synthetic — I created it just for testing and experimentation.
+The dataset is entirely synthetic, I created it just for testing and experimentation.

 ![Data_Plot](Images/Data_Plot.png)